fbpx

 Oregon Zoo in Portland, OR

-We love teaching navigation with Zoo maps because of all the pictures.
+Exploring the Oregon Zoo in Portland with Your Preschoolers: We love teaching navigation with Zoo maps because of all the pictures.
 Photo credit: Marcie Cheung

-According to their website, eventually other savanna species will join the rhinos to create a multi-species savanna habitat.
+According to their website, eventually, other savanna species will join the rhinos to create a multi-species savanna habitat.
 I really appreciate multi-species habitats, so we will be back in a few years to check it out.

 6 Tips for Parents with Preschoolers